Bandits with Partially Observable Confounded Data: Deconfounding Partially Observable Data

 \section{Deconfounding Partially Observable Data}

-This section builds upon the observations collected in the previous sections in order to construct our main result: an algorithm that leverages large, partially observable, offline data in the online linear bandit setting.
+This section builds upon the observations collected in the previous sections in order to construct our second main result: an algorithm that leverages large, partially observable, offline data in the online linear bandit setting.
 While Proposition~\ref{proposition: omega LS to w} seemingly provides us with linear side information in the form of linear equalities $M_a w^* = b_a$, the matrix $M_a$ cannot be obtained from the partially observable offline data, since $R_{12}(a)$ depends on the unobserved covariates $\xc$, as well as the behavior policy $\pi_b$.
-Nevertheless $M_a = \brk[r]*{ I_{L}, \quad R_{11}^{-1}(a)R_{12}(a) }$ can be efficiently estimated, as we discuss next.
+Nevertheless $M_a = \brk[r]*{ I_{L}, \quad R_{11}^{-1}(a)R_{12}(a) }$ can be efficiently estimated whenever $R_{12}(a) = \Eb{\xk\pth{\xc }^T | a}$ can be efficiently estimated.
+Particularly we make the following assumption. \begin{assumption} We assume for every $t > 0$ we can approximate $R_{12}(a), \forall a \in. \A$ such that